 A small shunting engine that also hauled two more carriages pulled the long railway carriage carrying the Unknown Warrior from Dover to London.
 One carriage was full of wreaths and flowers and the other, soldiers.
 As the train steamed into Victoria station it had an impromptu effect on those on the concourse.
 Dignitaries and onlookers alike fell silent and quietly wept.
 The silence remained as the train drew to a halt and Officers and Grenadier Guardsmen drew up, saluted, but the silence continued.
 The coffin was taken to a specially created Chapel of Rest at the station and everyone stopped and bowed their heads.

 The weather on the morning of 11 November 1920 was bright and clear.
 The coffin was placed onto a gun carriage and covered with the special Union Jack.
 On the flag, soldiers placed side arms and a steel helmet.
-Taking their positions at the side were, Admiral Sir Doveton Sturdoe (1859-1945), Admiral Sir Charles Madden (1862-1935), Field Marshall John French 1st Earl of Ypres (1852-1925), Field Marshall Lord Haig (1861-1928), Field Marshall Sir Henry Wilson (1864-1922), General Lord Horne (1861-1929), General Julian Byng Viscount Vimy (1862-1935), and Air Marshall Sir Hugh Trenchard (1873-1936).
+Taking their positions at the side were, Admiral Sir Doveton Sturdoe (1859-1945), Admiral Sir Charles Madden (1862-1935), Field Marshal John French 1st Earl of Ypres (1852-1925), Field Marshal Lord Haig (1861-1928), Field Marshal Sir Henry Wilson (1864-1922), General Lord Horne (1861-1929), General Julian Byng Viscount Vimy (1862-1935), and Air Marshal Sir Hugh Trenchard (1873-1936).
 The Unknown Soldier left the railway station followed by lines of soldiers doing a slow march to the sound of muffled drums.
 The entourage took an hour to reach the Cenotaph and along the way the London streets were crowded with silent, motionless, folk – many with their heads bowed.

 George V and the selected dignitaries were at the Cenotaph and when the coffin arrived the first thing the King did was to place a wreath of laurel leaves and crimson flowers on the top of the coffin.
 A brief service followed and when Big Ben struck 11.00hours, George V pressed a button and the Cenotaph veiling flags – Union Jacks – dropped to the ground and two minute silence ensued.
 The stillness was broken by the sound of the Last Post and George V placed a wreath at the base of the Cenotaph.
 This was followed by the lying of wreaths by dignitaries and appointed representatives of the armed services.